 History Of Gorham Silver Marks

-- in antique repoussé, Antique Silver, Chinese Silver, Christofle Silver, Gorham Silver, Silver Mark
+- in antique repoussé, Antique Silver, Chinese Silver, Christofle Silver, Gorham Silver, Hallmarks, Silver Mark

 - by Alan

-Knowing when you have Gorham Silver – The Gorham Manufacturing Company is one of America’s largest manufacturers of silver-plate and sterling pieces, along with a foundry for bronze sculpture.
-Gorham got it’s start in 1831 with Jabez Gorham in partnership with Henry Webster.
+Knowing when you have Gorham Silver- The Gorham Manufacturing Company is one of America’s largest manufacturers of silver-plate and sterling pieces, along with a foundry for bronze sculpture.
+Gorham got its start in 1831 with Jabez Gorham in partnership with Henry Webster.
 The two founded the silver company in Gorham’s hometown of Providence, Rhode Island.
-Their beginning was as a manufacturer of coin-silver flatware in which Gorham started to gain acclaim, especially in 1859 once the flatware was selected by Mary Todd Lincoln for the White House.
+Their beginning was as a manufacturer of coin-silver flatware, in which Gorham started to gain acclaim, especially in 1859, when the flatware was selected by Mary Todd Lincoln for the White House.
 In 1863, Gorham was a major player in plated silver.
-In 1868, they had made the switch from coin silver for sterling silver and produced everything from knives, forks and spoons, to other desired pieces such as coffee pots and serving bowls.
+In 1868, they made the switch from coin silver to sterling silver and produced everything from knives, forks, and spoons, to other desired pieces such as coffee pots and serving bowls.
 Again, highly desired by several White House administrations, Mrs. Ulysses S. Grant asked Gorham to commemorate the country’s one-hundredth anniversary with a spectacular century vase.

-Because Gorham’s intentions were to manufacture multiple versions and examples of its designs, but, there was also a high demand from customers who wanted unique objects.
-These demands resulted in Gorham assigning production numbers to it’s products from the early days in the 1850s.
-Let’s dive further into the Gorham sterling silver identification over the years…
+Because Gorham’s intentions were to manufacture multiple versions and examples of its designs, there was also a high demand from customers who wanted unique objects.
+These demands resulted in Gorham assigning production numbers to its products from the early days in the 1850s.
+Let’s delve deeper into the Gorham sterling silver identification process over time.

 Being able to identify a piece of sterling silver, whether it is a silver plate mark or a tea set, as a Gorham piece is fairly simple thanks to the consistent silver markings that were used during the manufacturing of the pieces.
 Dating a piece of Gorham silver is a question of decoding the hallmarks on the back or bottom of each piece.

-When it came to dating the pieces by the year, Gorham embraced the sterling standard in 1868 and marks for each year were added.
+When it came to dating the pieces by the year, Gorham embraced the sterling standard in 1868, and marks for each year were added.
 Pieces created between 868 and 1884 were marked with capital letters.
-Then, from 1885 to 1933, icons were used, such as a wolf head or a parachute.
-Following a six-year gap, Gorham made decades identifiable by a polygon, with the number of sides on the polygon representing the decade that it was — four for the 1940s, five for the ’50s and so on, and labeled with a specific number inside the polygon for the actual year.
+Then, from 1885 to 1933, icons were used, such as a wolf’s head or a parachute.
+Following a six-year gap, Gorham made decades identifiable by a polygon, with the number of sides on the polygon representing the decade that it was—four for the 1940s, five for the ’50s, and so on, and labeled with a specific number inside the polygon for the actual year.

 As a leading Sarasota area antique dealer and buyer, we are happy to take a look at any pieces you may have that you are questioning if they are a Gorham piece or not and give you an appraisal and let you know their value value.
 Our expert team is wide-spread in cities like Venice, Bradenton and Ellenton.